 PubMed Central (PMC) is a free full-text archive of biomedical and life sciences journal literature at the U.S. National Institutes of Health's National Library of Medicine (NIH/NLM).
 It contains more than 5 million full-text records, spanning several centuries of biomedical and life science research, from the late 1700s to present.

 The Readers' Guide Abstracts database is for educators, students, and library patrons who seek comprehensive current events coverage and curriculum support related periodicals.
 It indexes popular and general interest periodical literature from 1983 to the present.

-Theme-based Spanish-language interface designed to make content readily accessible to non-English users.
+Referencia Latina's intuitive, theme-based Spanish-language interface is designed to make content readily accessible to non-English users.
 This full-text Spanish-language database covers a broad array of subjects inside and outside academia.
 It offers content from a variety of sources, including reference books, general interest magazines and health reports.
-Daily updates ensure availability of the most current articles from a dozen prominent newspapers from 10 Latin American countries.
+Daily updates ensure availability of the most current articles from a dozen prominent newspapers and newswires from 12 Latin American countries.

 RIA Checkpoint is an important accounting resource, delivering comprehensive tax and accounting content from leading industry experts like RIA, WG&L, IBFD, EBIA and more.
 It also integrates content with additional tools.

 SAGE Publishing produces hundreds of journals in business, humanities, social sciences, and science, technology and medicine, with additional journals published on behalf of learned societies and institutions.

 SciFinder is the interface to the database of chemistry literature, Chemical Abstracts.
 It provides full-text access to the world's most comprehensive and authoritative source of substances and reactions in chemistry and related sciences.